nivisdata-analysis/SQL-Code/8 Week SQL Challenge/Danny's Diner.md

 WHERE item_no = 1;
 ```

-7. Which item was purchased just before the customer became a member?
+**7. Which item was purchased just before the customer became a member?**
-Query #7
 ```
 With before_mem AS (
 	SELECT s.customer_id, product_id, Order_date,